junxit/us-congress-bills-111/metadata.md

 - 2009-11-17 — Mr. Cummings moved to suspend the rules and pass the bill, as amended.
 - 2009-11-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H13013-13015)
 - 2009-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H13013-13015)
+- 2009-11-18 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.